Many headset users are reporting that their headset microphone is not working properly. They can’t talk to people on the microphone.

 - Allow access to your headset microphone (for Windows 10 users)

-- Check your microphone device settings
+- Set your microphone device as default

 - Update your audio drivers

 - Close other apps that have access to your headset microphone

 You should allow your Windows 10 system and your application to access your headset microphone before you can use it.
 To check this:

 - Click the Start button in the lower left corner of your screen, then click the Settings icon.

 - Click Privacy.

 - Click the Change button, then make sure Microphone for this device is turned on.